February 18th, 2023

 “Curl up and die.”
 Echo replied automatically with a nod before it dawned on her what she had actually said.
 She fell silent as embarrassment colored her pale cheeks over the clashing of her words and intent, earning her an accommodating smile from the woman.

 “Don’t worry, I know what you meant.”
 Alma said, waving off the awkward repetition and adding a good-natured chuckle after.
-“It’s taken a bit to get used to your odd way of speaking, but I like to think I’ve gotten a good enough handle on you to know when it’s getting the better of you.”
+“It’s taken a bit to get used to it, but I like to think I’ve gotten a good enough handle on you to know when it’s getting the better of you.”

 Seeing Echo’s darkening expression, Savio, another one of the workers, stood up and clapped his hand heartily on her shoulder.
 “Hey now, don’t make that face.
 This is a happy time, Echo!
 We’re starting to move forward and rebuild after the city was pretty well destroyed, and you’ve been one of the major forces behind it.
 So, have some pride, eh?
 You’re allowed to be pleased with yourself after doing something like this!”